UrfanAlvany/AI-FOOBAR/README.md

 # FOOBAR AI  CHALLANGE Frontend

-This is the frontend for the FOOBAR AI application, built using Next.js, Tailwind CSS, and Clerk for authentication.
+This is the frontend for the FOOBAR AI application, built using Next.js, Tailwind CSS, ShadCn UI,Chakra UI and Clerk for authentication.
 This guide will help you set up and run the frontend project.

 ## Table of Contents